Free resourceEvidence based

 1

-Day 1 — Initial study.
-Learn the topic for the first time.
-Create Anki flashcards or blank page notes.
-This is the encoding event everything else builds on.
+Day 1 — study the topic.
+Create flashcards or blank page notes.

 2

-Day 2 — First review.
-This is the most critical interval.
-Reviewing within 24 hours cuts the forgetting curve at its steepest point.
-15 minutes is enough.
-Use active recall only — not re-reading.
+Day 2 — 15-minute review.
+The most critical interval.
+Cuts the forgetting curve at its steepest point.

 3